AnyChart/docs.anychart.com/Gantt_Chart/Resource_Chart.md

 ## Expand/Collapse

-<br>Also there is an ability to expand resources using parent property.
+Also there is an ability to expand resources using parent property.

 <table>
 <tbody>